Is Lear Capital a Legitimate Company?

 Lear Capital is a legitimate company.
 Founded in 1997 by Kevin DeMeritt, an investment professional with extensive experience in the financial industry, Lear Capital has become one of the most recognized names in physical precious metal asset investing.

-The Los Angeles-based company, which has earned a AAA rating from the Business Consumer Alliance, is known for its portfolio diversification services, which include facilitating bullion and rare coin purchases and helping investors add physical gold and silver assets to an existing IRA account.
+The Los Angeles-based company, which has earned a AAA rating from the Business Consumer Alliance, is known for its portfolio diversification services, which include facilitating bullion and rare coin purchases and helping investors add physical gold and silver assets to an existing individual retirement account.

 Holding precious metal assets within an IRA, according to Kevin DeMeritt, allows investors to retain full control of their investment.